 Local console connections to the CLI are formed by directly connecting your management computer or console to the FortiGate unit, using its DB-9 or RJ-45 console port.
 To connect to the local console you need:

-- A computer with an available serial communications (COM) port.
+- A computer with an available communications port

 To connect to the CLI using a local serial console connection

-- Using the null modem or RJ-45-to-DB-9 cable, connect the FortiGate unit’s console port to the serial communications (COM) port on your management computer.
+- Using the console cable, connect the FortiGate unit’s console port to the serial communications (COM) port on your management computer.

-- Press Enter or Return on your keyboard to connect to the CLI.
+- Press Enter on the keyboard to connect to the CLI.

-You can now enter CLI commands, including configuring access to the CLI through SSH or Telnet.
+You can now enter CLI commands, including configuring access to the CLI through SSH.